logo image

 eg, the Spectator, the New York Times.

-Do not use italics or quotation marks.
+Do not use bold, italics or quotation marks.

 seasons